Suzaku Measurements of Hot Halo Emission at Outskirts for Two Poor Galaxy Groups: NGC 3402 and NGC 5129: Surface Brightness

-Spectra of each observation were generated using \verb+Xselect+, and we binned all spectra with a minimum of 25 photons in each bin using the FTOOL \verb+GRPPHA+.
-We generated the instrumental response by generating redistribution matrix files (RMFs) using the XIS response generator \verb+xisrmfgen+ ver.\ 2012-04-21.
-Next, we used the Monte Carlo ray-tracing algorithm \verb+xissimarfgen+ ver.\ 2010-11-05 to produce the ancilliary response files (ARFs), which account for the instrument's effective area.
+Spectra of each observation were generated using \verb+Xselect+ and we binned all spectra with a minimum of 25 photons in each bin using the FTOOL \verb+GRPPHA+.
+The instrumental response was simulated by generating redistribution matrix files using the XIS response generator \verb+xisrmfgen+ ver.\ 2012 April 21, which includes information concerning the quantum efficiency of the detectors \citep{ishi07}.
+Next, we used the Monte Carlo ray-tracing algorithm \verb+xissimarfgen+ ver.\ 2010 November 5 to produce the ancilliary response files (ARFs), which account for the effective area of each detector.
 The input GTI files were from the cleaned event files with the COR2 condition applied.

-Finally, we approximated emission caused by cosmic ray interactions by making the non-X-ray background (NXB) spectra using the tool \verb+xisnxbgen+ ver.\ 2010-08-22, which uses the night-Earth data collected by \tele~\citep{yama06}.
+Furthermore, we approximated emission caused by cosmic-ray and $\gamma$-ray interactions with the telescope's interior by generating the NXB spectra using the tool \verb+xisnxbgen+ ver.\ 2010 August 22, which uses the night-Earth data collected by \suz\ \citep{miz04,yama06}.
 Night-Earth data were accumulated for more than 750 ks for the BI CCD and 1.5 Ms for the FI CCDs, combined.
-Since XIS0 and XIS3 are both front-illuminated CCDs, we were able to combine their spectra, NXB and response files using \verb+addascaspec+.
-To avoid systematic uncertainties in the background calibration, we fit all spectra in the energy ranges: 0.6--7 keV for FI CCDs and 0.5--5 keV for the BI CCD \citep{ichi13}.
-We modeled all spectra with \verb+Xspec+ ver.\ 12.8.0, and fit the FI and BI spectra simultaneously to improve the constraints on model parameters.
+Since XIS0 and XIS3 are both FI CCDs, we were able to combine their spectra, NXB, and response files using \verb+addascaspec+.
+To avoid systematic uncertainties in the background calibration, all spectra were fit in the energy ranges 0.6--7 keV for FI CCDs and 0.5--5 keV for the BI CCD \citep{ichi13}.
+All spectra were modeled with \verb+Xspec+ \citep{arn96} ver.\ 12.8.0.
+Also, both the background and group observations' FI and BI spectra were fit simultaneously to improve the constraints on model parameters, since concurrently fitting all spectra maximizes S/N.